-- Passenger services which include all types of assistance at arrival, departure, transfer or transit, including ticket and travel document checks, registration of hand and checked-in baggage, and transfer of the baggage to the sorting area; - Baggage handling services which include handling the checked-in baggage in the sorting area, preparing the baggage for dispatch, loading and unloading the vehicles or equipment used to transport the baggage from the aircraft to the sorting area and vice versa and transporting the baggage from the sorting area to the baggage claim area; - · Main and cargo services; - Airplane ramp receipt and dispatch; - Airplane services including interior and exterior cleaning of the aircraft, sanitation duties (toilets) and water supply, cabin heating and cooling, snow and ice removal, deicing the aircraft, rearranging the passenger cabin by means of suitable equipment and storage of such equipment; - Fuel and lubricant supply services; - Aircraft maintenance services; - Preparing the flight and services for the crew which include flight preparation at airport of departure or some other location, in-flight services, including flight rerouting if necessary, after-flight activities, crew administration; - Ground transportation services which include organizing and transporting the crew, passengers, baggage, mail and cargo between different gates at the same airport, excluding the same transport between aircrafts and any other location within the area of the same airport; and - Catering services for the aircraft.
+- Passenger services which include all types of assistance at arrival, departure, transfer or transit, including ticket and travel document checks, registration of hand and checked-in baggage, and transfer of the baggage to the sorting area; - Baggage handling services which include handling the checked-in baggage in the sorting area, preparing the baggage for dispatch, loading and unloading the vehicles or equipment used to transport the baggage from the aircraft to the sorting area and vice versa and transporting the baggage from the sorting area to the baggage claim area; - Main and cargo services; - Airplane ramp receipt and dispatch; - Airplane services including interior and exterior cleaning of the aircraft, sanitation duties (toilets) and water supply, cabin heating and cooling, snow and ice removal, deicing the aircraft, rearranging the passenger cabin by means of suitable equipment and storage of such equipment; - Fuel and lubricant supply services; - Aircraft maintenance services; - Preparing the flight and services for the crew which include flight preparation at airport of departure or some other location, in-flight services, including flight rerouting if necessary, after-flight activities, crew administration; - Ground transportation services which include organizing and transporting the crew, passengers, baggage, mail and cargo between different gates at the same airport, excluding the same transport between aircrafts and any other location within the area of the same airport; and - Catering services for the aircraft.

 Ground handling services can be provided by the airport operator, a company, legal entity or entrepreneur authorized to provide ground handling services.
-Again, the NSA is in charge of issuing such authorization, i.e. permit, and in order to obtain it the service provider has to fulfill the organizational, financial, technical, technological and personnel requirements specified by the NSA.
-Permits for providing such services are issued for a period of 8 years.
-The permit will be invalidated at the request of the permit holder, or if the permit holder stops meeting the requirements for issuing the permit, and if the permit holder is providing ground handling services - when despite being warned by the NSA it continues to provide services in an unfair or discriminatory manner or fails to act in compliance with the principles of operation of public services, including violating the obligation of properly ensuring continuous provision of services.
+Again, the NSA is in charge of issuing such authorization, i.e. permit, and in order to obtain it, the service provider has to fulfill the organizational, financial, technical, technological and personnel requirements specified by the NSA.